Dutch Apple Pie Recipe

 • Granulated sugar

-• Lemon juice: I recommend using fresh lemon juice instead of bottles.
+• Lemon juice: I recommend using fresh lemon juice instead of bottled.

 • Cornstarch: Cornstarch helps thicken the juices in the apple pie, so that it’s saucy instead of wet.